johnpmayer/elm-webgl/README.md

  * [**Vertex Shaders**](http://en.wikipedia.org/wiki/Shader#Vertex_shaders) &mdash;
    Our mesh is made up of lots of triangles.
 Each corner of a triangle is called a *vertex*.
-The vertex shader has access to all of the attributes of each vertex, like position and color.
-This means we can adjust colors according to how close a triangle is to a light source or what direction it is facing.
+The vertex shader has access to all of the attributes of each vertex, like position and color, letting us move triangles around or change their color.

  * [**Fragment Shaders**](http://en.wikipedia.org/wiki/Shader#Pixel_shaders) &mdash;
    Also known as pixel shaders, these shaders are like filters on individual